7 Questions to Ask Before Joining a Credit Union

 3. What Should I Know About Checking and Savings Accounts at Credit Unions?

 You may be surprised to find that many credit unions offer the same electronic services that you would expect from a bank.
-But all credit unions differ, so it is important to check on the availability of technology that is important for you.
+But all credit unions differ, so it is important to check the available technology that is important for you.
 For example,

 - Does the credit union offer online banking and a mobile app, and are there any associated fees?